NICER Proposals and Tools

 Unsolicited NICER Target of Opportunity (ToO) or Director's Discretionary Time (DDT) Observations

-The Cycle 1 GO program allows for ToO proposals to observe known sources (i.e., with known coordinates) but not to observe new sources.
-However, unsolicited ToO requests for transient and unpredictable phenomena, from both known and previously unknown sources, will continue to be possible through the NICER ToO request procedure.
+The Cycle 4 GO program allows for ToO proposals to observe both known and unknown sources.
+In addition, unsolicited ToO requests for transient and unpredictable phenomena, from both known and previously unknown sources, can be made using the the NICER ToO request form.
+(Please review the NICER ToO Policy before making your request.)

-NICER News: If you would like to receive email about NICER developments, please subscribe to the NICER-announce email list.
+If you would like to receive email about NICER developments, please send an e-mail to firstname.lastname@example.org to subscribe to the NICER email announcements list.